Fencing at the 1904 Summer Olympics – Men's team foil

-The men's team foil was a fencing event held as part of the fencing at the 1904 Summer Olympics program.
+The men's team foil was a fencing event held as part of the fencing programme at the 1904 Summer Olympics.
 It was the first time a team fencing event was held at the Olympics.
 2 teams of 3 fencers each competed.

 Results

 Final

 Each of the three fencers on each team faced all three of the other team's fencers.
-The mixed team fencers won 7 of the 9 individual bouts, giving them the team victory.
+The mixed team won 7 of the 9 individual bouts, giving them the team victory.